jake-knerr/jakes-dictionary/README.md

 #### Lambda Expressions, Anonymous Functions

 a function that is not bound to a pointer.

+#### Language Lawyer

+a software engineer familiar with many drawbacks and features of a particular programming language.

 #### Last In First Out (LIFO)